Basic Needs Assistance

 - Husky Promise is a guarantee from the University of Washington that if students are admitted to the UW and qualify for the Husky Promise, UW promises to pay their tuition.

-- LGBTQ Scholarship opportunities from BestColleges.com are listed here as well as other resources for LGBTQ college students.
+- LGBTQ scholarship opportunities from BestColleges.com and Study.com are listed as well as other resources for LGBTQ college students.

 - Northwest Education Access provides mentorship, technical assistance, resources, financial assistance, and moral support that low-income young people need to navigate the complex systems of higher education and financial aid.
 They support students who are between the ages of 16 to 29.

-- Ready, Set, Grad is a website that keeps up with all things higher-ed in Washington state and consolidates them into one resource.
+- The Washington Student Achievement Council keeps up with all things higher-ed in Washington state and consolidates them into one resource.

 - theWashBoard.org links students with scholarship opportunities.